 Are wrapping machines suitable for irregular loads?

-What role do control panels play in wrapping systems?
+What role do control panels play?

 Conclusion: Key Takeaways on Modern Wrapping Systems